Motor racing-Alonso fastest in rainy second practice at Australian Grand Prix | Sports-Games

 Motor racing-Alonso fastest in rainy second practice at Australian Grand Prix

-Red Bull's Verstappen was third quickest ahead of Mercedes' George Russell but caution took priority over pace in the conditions.
-Lewis Hamilton, second fastest in the first session, posted only the 13th fastest lap in the second and spent much of it in the garage as engineers tinkered with his car's suspension.
+Red Bull's Verstappen was third quickest ahead of Mercedes' George Russell but caution took priority over pace and the conditions allowed for little meaningful running.
+Lewis Hamilton, second fastest in the first session, posted only the 13th fastest lap in the second and spent much of it in the garage as engineers tinkered with his car.

 Two red flags disrupted the session.
 It was halted midway through due to a GPS failure, which organisers said made teams unable to monitor car positions and closing speeds.